leapmotion/os-controls/README.md

 - Add a "static std::string ResourceTypeName ()" method to ResourceLoader<T> which returns a
   std::string containing the name of T (e.g. ResourceLoader<GLShader>::ResourceTypeName() would
   return "GLShader").
 This will be useful in ResourceManager messages.
+- Look into using FBOs for headless rendering for purposes of GL unit testing, etc., because this may not require any windowing support, so e.g. headless GL unit tests wouldn't depend on SDLController or SFMLController.

 #### 2014.08.15 - Proposal/Overview for Shader-based SVG rendering (Bezier-curve-only)